Gregory Sholette

 Gregory Sholette is a New York-based artist, writer, educator, and activist.
 He is a Professor of Sculpture and Social Practice at Queens College, City University of New York, Co-Director of Social Practice CUNY, alongside professor Chloë Bass, and Headquartered in the Center for the Humanities, at the Graduate Center.
 Between 2011 and 2014 he served as a charter member of the Home Workspace Curriculum Committee in Beirut, Lebanon.

 Sholette completed his PhD in the Memory Studies and Heritage Program, University of Amsterdam, in 2017.
-He holds an MFA from the University of California, San Diego (1995); a BFA from The Cooper Union 1979; and was selected to be a Helena Rubinstein Fellow in Critical Studies (1995–1996) at the Whitney Museum of American Art’s Independent Studies Program (ISP).
+He holds an Master of Fine Arts from the University of California, San Diego (1995); a Bachelor of Fine Arts from The Cooper Union 1979; and was selected to be a Helena Rubinstein Fellow in Critical Studies (1995–1996) at the Whitney Museum of American Art's Independent Studies Program (ISP).

 Career

 Sholette co-founded several New York City based art collectives and group projects, including Political Art Documentation/Distribution or PAD/D (1980-1988) with Jerry Kearns and Lucy R. Lippard; REPOhistory (1989-2000); Gulf Labor Coalition (2011-ongoing) with Naeem Mohaiemen, Andrew Ross and Walid Raad; and co-organized the projects Imaginary Archive (2010-ongoing), It's The Political Economy, Stupid! with Oliver Ressler (2012-2016); and Dark Matter Supercollider Games (2015, S.a.L.E Docks cultural center, Venice, Italy).

 Sholette is also an author and editor and has written for journals such as e-flux, Afterimage, Artforum, CAA Art Journal, FIELD, Hyperallergic, Oxford Art Journal, Texte zur Kunst, and the Journal of Aesthetics and Protest, among others.